kocaslam/OVAMO_CUHK/README.md

 We adopted an example of carbohydrate polymer and probiotic in vitro fermentation study.
 Users could check on their biological question to see how should similar approach be applied to their investigation.

+If users have a particular question to be investigated and would like to see the possibility in using machine learning in their investigation.
+We welcome collaboration in finding possible ways in addressing the link.
+Feel free to contact:
+cufns_kocas@link.cuhk.edu.hk

 EOF